Urinary stones: Introduction

 Small bladder stones may produce no symptoms.
 However, it is not unusual for a bladder stone to be too large and to pass out of the bladder easily.

 Symptoms of a bladder stone can include a frequent urge to urinate (urgency), painful urination, hematuria, (blood in the urine), and dysuria (difficulty urinating).
-In addition, a person with a bladder stone may notice an intermittent ...more symptoms »
+In addition, a person with a bladder stone ...more symptoms »

 Urinary stones: Treatments

 The first step in treating bladder stones is prevention.
 Prevention measures include avoiding dehydration, drinking plenty of fluids and urinating as soon as possible when the urge is felt.
 Medications may be prescribed to prevent the formation of certain types of bladder stones.
-It is also important to seek regular medical care to diagnose and treat an enlarged prostate as soon as ...more treatments »
+It is also important to seek regular medical care to diagnose and treat ...more treatments »

 Urinary stones: Misdiagnosis